 Material Specifications

-Commercial property owners and managers require more extensive documentation than residential clients: daily logs, progress photos, material certifications, lien waivers, and formal closeout packages.
-Warranties on commercial work should be structured with clear scope, duration, and remediation procedures.
+Commercial owners and managers require more extensive documentation than residential clients: daily logs, progress photos, material certifications, lien waivers, and formal closeout packages.
+Establish documentation requirements before work begins, not after.

 Insurance Requirements